ManDrake-hub/ROS_todoList_chatbot/README.md

 ## Dependencies

-to run sh terminals.sh you'll need to install gnome-terminal. on Ubuntu gnome terminal is installed by default otherwise you'll need to install it with the following command:
+to run sh terminals.sh you'll need to install gnome-terminal on Ubuntu gnome terminal is installed by default otherwise you'll need to install it with the following command: